sanskrit/raw_etexts_english/blogs/manasataramgini/2007-03-04_indras-ankusha-conceiving-the-old-indo-aryan-weapon.md

 +++
-title = "indra’s a~Nkusha: conceiving the old Indo-Aryanxa0weapon"
+title = "indra’s a~Nkusha: conceiving the old Indo-Aryan weapon"

 +++
 The a\~Nkusha is a common weapon of the gods.
 This in itself appears a